-g.
+d.
 If applicable, what is the current shoreline master program designation of the site?

-N/A - This is a non-project action.
-Shoreline designations vary in the City and include: Natural; Urban Conservancy; Shoreline Residential; Shoreline Residential-Limited.
+Shoreline designations vary in the City and include: Natural; Urban Conservancy; Shoreline Residential; Shoreline Residential-Limited

-h.
+- e.
 Has any part of the site been classified as a critical area by the city or county?
-If so, specify.

-This is a non-project action that covers the entire city and does not include site-specific development.
-Sensitive areas may be present, including: wetlands, streams, habitat conservation areas, water bodies, geologically hazardous areas, landslide hazard areas, erosion hazard areas, mine hazard areas, seismic hazard areas, and/or sensitive aquifer recharge areas.

-i.
-Approximately how many people would reside or work in the completed project?

-This is a non-project action that covers the entire city and does not include site-specific development.
-This information would be further analyzed as part of the development application and reported to King County for growth target data.

-j.
-Approximately how many people would the completed project displace?

-This is a non-project action that covers the entire city and does not include site-specific development.

-k.
-Proposed measures to avoid or reduce displacement impacts, if any:

-N/A - This is a non-project action that covers the entire city and does not include sitespecific development.
-Mitigation measures will be reviewed with site-specific development proposals.

-I. Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any:
+If so, specify. - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Sensitive areas may be present, including: wetlands, habitat conservation areas, water bodies, geologically hazardous areas, landslide hazard areas, erosion hazard areas, mine hazard areas, seismic hazard areas, and/or sensitive aquifer recharge areas. - f.
+Approximately how many people would reside or work in the completed project? - N/A This is a non-project action that covers the entire city and does not include site-specific development. - q.
+Approximately how many people would the completed project displace? - N/A This is a non-project action that covers the entire city and does not include site-specific development.
+Park and recreation facility development is not anticipated to displace people. - h.
+Proposed measures to avoid or reduce displacement impacts, if any: - N/A This is a non-project action that covers the entire city and does not include site-specific development. - i.
+Proposed measures to ensure the proposal is compatible with existing and projected land uses and plans, if any: - N/A This is a non-project action that covers the entire city and does not include site-specific development.

-N/A - This is a non-project action that covers the entire city and does not include site-specific development.
+- j.
+Proposed measures to reduce or control impacts to agricultural and forest lands of longterm commercial significance, if any: - N/A This is a non-project action that covers the entire city and does not include site-specific development.